serverless/blog/posts/2017-10-19-3rd-party-rest-api-to-graphql-serverless.md

 ### Building the Endpoint Request Handler

-The first step is to choose a GraphQL server implementation.
-I ended up going with [Apollo](http://dev.apollodata.com/) because it had [automatic request caching](https://dev-blog.apollodata.com/the-concepts-of-graphql-bc68bd819be3).
+The first step is to choose a GraphQL server implementation and set up the request handler.
+I'd used [Apollo](http://dev.apollodata.com/) for front-end and really enjoyed it, but Flickr didn't have a GraphQL endpoint I could connect it to so I had to build one myself.
+Since I had a goal to reduce my network requests, I really liked Apollo for its [automatic request caching](https://dev-blog.apollodata.com/the-concepts-of-graphql-bc68bd819be3).

 After choosing Apollo, I needed to adapt it to work within Lambda's function signature.
 Apollo does have a [solution specifically for AWS Lambda](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda).
 However, I chose to use the [Hapi Node.js server framework](https://hapijs.com/) with [Apollo-Server-Hapi plugin](https://github.com/apollographql/apollo-server#hapi).
 I like Hapi for its custom logging, monitoring and caching.